Kyligence/kylin-tpch/README.md

 ### 6. Initialize needed IAM role and Used User which have access to aws

-> Note: if IAM role has create, then set the role name to cloudformation_templates/ec2-cluster-distribution.yaml's `Ec2OperationRole`
+> Note: if IAM role has created, then set the role name to cloudformation_templates/ec2-cluster-distribution.yaml's `Ec2OperationRole`

 ### 7. Initialize needed `SecurityGroupIngress` in cloudformation_templates/ec2_or_emr_vpc.yaml